markogrady1/node-resque-data/README.md

 # node-resque-data

-this module can be used to grab node-resque data such as queue lengths.
+this module can be used to grab node-resque data such as queue lengths and the number of scheduled jobs outstanding.

 It can also be used to visualise node-resque data via express middleware.